-Become an ADMA BioCenters donor and earn up to $7,000/YEAR* Donate Today
+Become an ADMA BioCenters Donor and Help Save Lives While Earning Money Donate Today

 How To Prepare

 HEALTH AND NUTRITION

 Eat a healthy meal that is high in protein and iron within 2 hours before and 2 hours after your donation.

 Avoid fatty foods prior to donating.
 Fatty foods can give your plasma a milky appearance and affect your blood tests.
 If your plasma has this color appearance, you will not be able to donate plasma that day.

 Keep yourself hydrated.
 Drink plenty of water or juice the night before and day of your donation.

 Avoid alcohol and caffeinated beverages on the night before and day of your donation.

 Avoid smoking for at least 30 minutes after the completion of your donation.

 Avoid any strenuous activity for at least 1 hour before and 24 hours after your donation.